 Streeton Lawyers has extensive experience in all aspects of criminal law.

-  For those who regularly travel overseas, who work in government jobs, in finance or with children, or for those who generally wish to avoid a criminal conviction to maintain their reputation of good character, obtaining a section 10 is imperative.
-Avoiding a conviction A Court can, following a finding of guilt, exercise its discretion and… Read more »
+For those who regularly travel overseas, who work in government jobs, in finance or with children, or for those who generally wish to avoid a criminal conviction to maintain their reputation of good character, obtaining a Conditional Release Order or dismissal without conviction is imperative.
+Avoiding a conviction A Court can, following a finding of… Read more »

 Once a person is found guilty of an offence in NSW, the Court then considers the appropriate sentence.
 The options available to a court range from not recording a conviction through to sentencing an offender to a period of full-time imprisonment.

-  This sentencing option involves the court convicting the offender, however without imposing a period of imprisonment or a fine, discharging the person on a Conditional Release Order (CRO).
-A CRO will generally be imposed with a conviction, however the court does have a discretion to impose a CRO without recording a conviction.
-A CRO will… Read more »
+This sentencing option involves the court convicting the offender, however without imposing a period of imprisonment or a fine, discharging the person on a Conditional Release Order.
+A Conditional Release Order (CRO) will generally be imposed with a conviction, however the court does have a discretion to impose a CRO without recording a conviction.
+A… Read more »

-  This sentencing option involves the court convicting the offender and sentencing the offender to a period of imprisonment, however that period of imprisonment is served by way of an Intensive Corrections Order (ICO).
-An ICO therefore involves an offender serving their sentence of imprisonment in the community.
-If a person has only one charge, then… Read more »
+This sentencing option involves the court convicting the offender and sentencing the offender to a period of imprisonment, however that period of imprisonment is served by way of an Intensive Corrections Order.
+An Intensive Corrections Order (ICO) therefore involves an offender serving their sentence of imprisonment in the community.
+If a person has only one… Read more »

 The law provides that a sentence of gaol is only to be imposed if the court is satisfied that no other penalty is appropriate.
 Prior to sentencing a person to gaol the court will consider whether there were any alternatives that were appropriate, such as an intensive correction order, suspended gaol sentence or community service.

 Forum Sentencing is a new sentencing option operating at selected NSW Local Courts.
 It involves bringing together an offender, their victim(s), and other people affected by a crime at a ‘Forum’.